 Physical activity for life

-Our On Our Marks project is testing if more children being more active at school, and at home, can lead to improved levels of health, attainment and aspiration.
+On Our Marks tests if more children being more active at school, and at home, can lead to improved levels of health, attainment and aspiration.

-Delivered in Saracen Primary School and Keppoch nursery in north Glasgow, the project offers:
+Piloted in Saracen Primary School and Keppoch nursery in north Glasgow, On Our Marks has expanded into Barmulloch, St Teresa's and Chirnsyde Primary Schools in the area.
+The project offers:

 - Training, tools and support to teaching staff to make physical activity a fun, desirable and everyday activity within the school day.